Baleària

-Baleària is the trading name for the Spanish shipping company Baleària Eurolíneas Marítimas S.A.
+Baleària is the trading name of the Spanish shipping company Baleària Eurolíneas Marítimas S.A.
 The company operates passenger ferry services in the Mediterranean and Caribbean.

 Routes

-In the Mediterranean region, Baleària operates domestic services within Spain to the Balearic Islands from Dénia, Valencia and Barcelona.
-The company also operates service across the Strait of Gibraltar from Algeciras to Ceuta and Tangier.
+In the Mediterranean region, Baleària provides domestic ferry services within Spain to the Balearic Islands from the ports of Dénia, Valencia and Barcelona.
+The company also operates international services across the Strait of Gibraltar, connecting Algeciras with Ceuta and Tangier.

-In North America, Baleària operates regular international ferry service between the port of Fort Lauderdale, Florida in the United States and Freeport, Grand Bahama Island and Bimini in the Bahamas.
-They operate in the US under the name Baleària Caribbean.
+In North America, Baleària operates regular international ferry services between Fort Lauderdale, Florida, United States, and Freeport, Grand Bahama Island, and Bimini in the Bahamas.
+The company operates in the U.S. under the name Baleària Caribbean.

 Fleet

 Current vessels

-Baleària currently (September 2019) operates a fleet of thirty vessels.
+As of December 2024, Baleària operates a fleet of 34 vessels:

+In 2025, Baleària launched the fast ferry Mercedes Pinto, its third vessel equipped with dual-fuel natural gas engines.